 Arsenic was also evaluated with respect to the variations in NTH IRZ rates.
-The simulated arsenic results for the full 30-year simulation period indicate that the simulated arsenic is not impacted by fluctuations in NTH IRZ rates because floodplain arsenic remains 5 μ g/L. Simulated arsenic figures were, therefore, not generated for this sensitivity analysis.
+The simulated arsenic results for the full 30-year simulation period indicate that the simulated arsenic is not impacted by fluctuations in NTH IRZ rates because floodplain arsenic remains 5 μ g/L and the upgradient freshwater arsenic injection is a sufficient distance away as to not be impacted by local fluctuations in hydraulics associated with the NTH IRZ, as shown on Figures 10.11-9 and 10.11-10 for model layers 2 and 4, respectively for the 10 year results.
+Similar effects are also shown for the 30 year result, as presented on Figures 10.11-11 and 10.11-12 for model layers 2 and 4, respectively.